This article explains how to give your creations refined Trovian look.

 Keep the coloring simple and shading smooth.
 There is no need to use all available colors in one creation.
 It is also usually good to stay away from extremely saturated bright colors, using them only as accents (example – cyan gems on moon-themed staff).

 On both dungeons and styles it is better to use hand-coloring for shading instead of automated Gradient tool (right cube).
 It is fine to use the tool as basic color, meaning you will add some more details or adjust automated result, but its not fine if gradient is the only coloring your model has.
-Using Noise (left cube) tool is usually a bad idea too because it creates a mess of colors which neither fit in Trove nor look good.
+Using Noise (left cube) tool is usually a bad idea too because it creates a mess of colors which neither fits in Trove nor looks good.
 This is more visible on a bigger, dungeon scale.
 Coloring by hand and deciding for yourself which areas should be lighter\darker works better for the end result.

 Do not use Material Map colors as main colors for your styles or dungeons.
 Also do not use any colors darker than 10.10.10 in RGB scale.
 At that point they stop reflecting light.